msik-404/karma-app-gateway/README.md

 #### [UserController](https://github.com/msik-404/karma-app-gateway/blob/main/src/main/java/com/msik404/karmaappgateway/user/UserController.java)

 ```
-PUT user/users
+PUT /user/users
 ```
-This endpoint is used for updating user while having user privilege.
-All fields are optional, only non empty fields will be updated.
-If provided username or email are duplicates, `HTTP CODE 409 CONFLICT` response with appropriate message is returned.
+This endpoint is used for updating currency logged-in user while having user privilege.
+All fields are optional, only non-empty fields will be updated.
+If provided username or email are duplicates, `HTTP status code 409 CONFLICT` response with appropriate message is returned.

 Request json:
 ```